jamesburns-rts/teamwork-cli/README.md

 I highly suggest navigating to the task you want and then mark it as a favorite like `fav mytask` you can then use `mytask` anywhere you would normally use a task ID, such as `hours -E mytask` to log time.
+You can also navigate to the task when in interactive move with `cd mytask` or jump right in with `hours -i mytask`.

 ## Usage